apache/beam/website/src/documentation/programming-guide.md

 * **Apply** `PTransforms` to each `PCollection`.
 Transforms can change, filter, group, analyze, or otherwise process the elements in a `PCollection`.
 A transform creates a new output `PCollection` *without modifying the input collection*.
-A typical pipeline applies subsequent transforms to the each new output `PCollection` in turn until processing is complete.
+A typical pipeline applies subsequent transforms to each new output `PCollection` in turn until processing is complete.
 However, note that a pipeline does not have to be a single straight line of transforms applied one after another: think of `PCollection`s as variables and `PTransform`s as